luiz-schmitz/luiz-schmitz/README.md

 <h3 align="center"> About Me </h3>

+I'm an automotive engineering student at Universidade Federal de Santa Catarina (UFSC), passionate about vehicle dynamics, control systems and simulation development.
+I'm currently working on C++-based simulations as part of my final project and am open to freelance or collaborative opportunities in the field.

-I'm an automotive engineer student at Universidade Federal de Santa Catarina (UFSC) with a passion for vehicle dynamics and simulation.
-I also have experience as a sim racer for the brazilian #268 Racing Team in private leagues of Assetto Corsa, Assetto Corsa Competizione, Automobilista and iRacing.
+I also have experience as a sim racer for the Brazilian #268 Racing Team in private Assetto Corsa, ACC, Automobilista and iRacing leagues.

+<h3 align="center"> 🚧 Ongoing Projects </h3>

+- 🔬 **cpp-physics-simulations**: A collection of basic physics simulations implemented in C++.
+- 🚗 **SuspensionSim**: My senior project – a simulation and control tool for a 4-wheel suspension system.
+- 📘 Upcoming: C++ + OpenGL visualizations for engineering.

 <h3 align="center"> Skills </h3>
 <p align="center">